Yu-Gi-Oh! Arc-V: Plot

-When Yuya awakens in the Standard Dimension that has been reborn as the Pendulum Dimension, he had no memory of his experience across the dimensions or of Zuzu until Declan restored everyone's memories with a reenactment of the Arc League Championship.
-Declan reveals that Riley used a moment in the dimensional divide to transfer Zarc's essence from Yuya into herself to keep the evil spirit from being scattered across the dimensions again, with Riley turned into a catatonic infant as a result.
-Declan fears that Zarc may eventually take over Riley's body and resume his rampage again.
-Yuya is told that only he, as Zarc's essence, can stop Zarc for good by using his Dueltaining skills to make Riley smile and pacify the possessing spirit.
-Yuya proceeds to travel to other dimensions and defeat the other Lancers with Riley watching the footage.
-On his way, Yuya finds Zuzu and her counterparts still inside the Arc-V Reactor in an inactive state.
-Though his counterparts help him tame the Four Dragons, Yuya learns he made no progress with Riley.
-He convinces Declan to let him take the professional duelist test right after he got promoted into Senior class, with Declan as his opponent.
-Learning who Zarc was in his life, Yuya and his counterparts manage to defeat Leo and pacify their past counterpart.
-This act awakened Ray, who appears in the Pendulum Dimension and revives as Zuzu, with her counterparts now a part of her, similar to Yuya's case.
-The two of them are reunited at last, and the four dimensions were connected and the Standard was known as the Pendulum dimension.
-With the help of Yuto, Yugo & Yuri who were a part of Yuya, Yuya managed to make Riley smile.
-The series ends with Zuzu restored, with her counterparts existing inside her like Yuya is and his counterparts.
+Upon awakening in the Standard Dimension, which has been reborn as the Pendulum Dimension, Yuya does not remember his experiences across the dimensions or Zuzu until Declan restores everyone's memories with a reenactment of the Arc League Championship.
+Declan reveals that Riley used a moment in the dimensional divide to transfer Zarc's essence from Yuya into herself to prevent him from being scattered across the dimensions again.
+This caused Riley to turn into a catatonic infant as a result, and Declan fears that Zarc may eventually take over Riley's body and resume his rampage.
+Yuya is told that he, being Zarc's essence, is the only one who can stop Zarc for good by using his Dueltaining skills to make Riley smile and pacify Zarc.
+Yuya proceeds to travel to other dimensions and defeat the other Lancers, with Riley watching the footage.
+Along the way, Yuya finds Zuzu and her counterparts dormant inside the Arc-V Reactor and tames the Four Dragons with help from his counterparts.
+After being promoted to Senior class, Yuya convinces Declan to let him take the professional duelist test, with Declan as his opponent.
+Learning who Zarc was in his life, Yuya and his counterparts defeat Leo and pacify Zarc.
+This awakens Ray, who appears in the Pendulum Dimension and is revived as Zuzu, with her and Yuya's counterparts existing inside them as part of them.
+They are reunited at last, and the four dimensions are connected.
+With help from his counterparts, Yuya manages to make Riley smile.

 Setting

 Standard Dimension

 The Standard Dimension, later reborn as the Pendulum Dimension, is the dimension where Paradise City is located.
 It is the main setting of the first season.
 Originally only having users of Tribute Summoning, the Standard Dimension now contains all three summoning methods of Fusion, Synchro, and Xyz, introduced to it by Leo Akaba and his Leo Corporation.
 This dimension is known for its unique Action Dueling, which uses the Real Solid Vision System to give mass to its holograms and allow Duelists to interact with their monsters and the artificially created environment.
 The Real Solid Vision System is an evolved form of the original Solid Vision System, which only had intangible holograms.
+Leo Akaba founded the Leo Institute for Duels (LID), where he trained the best duelist in Paradise City in the three kinds of summoning methods.
+Among this group was Silvio Sawatari, friend and rival of Yuya.

-After the battle against Zarc, the Standard Dimension was reborn as the Pendulum Dimension where everyone can now use Pendulum Summoning, in addition to all the other types.
+After the battle against Zarc, the Standard Dimension was reborn as the Pendulum Dimension, where everyone can now use Pendulum Summoning, in addition to all the other types.

-It's the only dimension to not have versions of past Yu-Gi-Oh! characters.
+It is the only dimension to not have versions of past Yu-Gi-Oh! characters.
 However, Yusho, Yuya's father, possesses a deck that heavily references Yugi Muto's Dark Magician based deck.